Including some movement in your photos is a fast way to make connections with your audience. It’s all about using marketing psychology in photography.

 This is one of the easiest edits to create in Photoshop.
 It only takes a few minutes.

-The mirror neurons in your brain get busy when you see someone else do something.
+The mirror neurons in our brains get busy when we see someone else do something.

 Mirror neurons are also really important socially.
 Mirroring is how we learn by imitating others.
 They’re presumably also why we yawn when someone else does, and why laughter is contagious.⠀

-In photographs, use mirroring to show what you want your viewers to do.
+In photographs, smart marketers use mirroring to show what they want viewers to do.

-Fire up your viewers’ mirror neurons by suggesting what you’d like them to do … and relax.
+Activate your buyers’ mirror neurons by suggesting what you’d like them to do …

 Here’s a great book to inspire your interest.